erichardy/collective.abcmusic/README.txt

 * create a public database of tunes from which a tune can be added to a owned folder ...perhaps by a specific add form (?)
 * improve the IHM : which kind of menus?
-* manage sets of tunes (in an other module in the future)